Services for Students

 • Work arrangements – What is the working environment like and what times will you be working?

 • Your Support Plan - What adjustments do you have in place at the University of Nottingham?
-Does anything need to be reviewed or amended, so your School can inform your new place of work?
+Does anything need to be reviewed or amended, so you can liaise with your employer to check what support they can put in place?
+Practices, legal frameworks and what evidence might be needed will differ from the UK so be sure to explain what you think you need and ask well in advance.

-• Medical care and medication – Is your current medication available in your new location and who will prescribe it for you?
-If you will be working abroad, can you get sufficient quantities of medication from your home GP to last for the duration of your time abroad or will you need to come back to the UK to obtain further supplies?
+• Medical care and medication – Establish in good time the types of medical care that will be available in your destination country.
+Is your current medication available in your destination country and who will prescribe it for you?
+Can you get sufficient quantities of medication from your home GP to last for the duration of your time abroad or could you return to the UK to obtain further supplies?
+The latter is not always possible and you should check with your healthcare provider.
 What medical insurance will you require for any pre-existing medical conditions and health requirements?

 • Mental health – Think about strategies for managing and maintaining your mental health while you are away from many of your familiar support networks.
 What local counselling or therapeutic services will there be and are there any associated costs?